mauricio/sample-assignment/README.md

 The main difference here between this and the threaded solution is that there is no thread-per-client, threads here aren't even visible for the code written, it's all managed by Netty itself.
 The concurrency model lives inside the library event loop and can be selected as needed by the application instead of being forced to be one or the other.
+By default it will go for a non-blocking IO solution that only uses threads when there is actual data to be processed, making it much more scalable and using much less resources than the threaded version.

 The library also offers a bit more structure, so this implementation has a separate response encoder and also uses a framework provided frame decoder that knows how to break the input messages on